mdholloway/nsfwoid/README.md

 Dockerfile generation and Docker image creation is supported with [Blubber].

-**Note:** Currently broken without patching Blubber; see https://phabricator.wikimedia.org/T227919.
+**Note:** Currently broken without patching Blubber; see https://phabricator.wikimedia.org/T227919 for details.
 The Blubber fork branch at https://github.com/mdholloway/blubber/tree/python-fix is updated to support the `use-system-flag` declaration used in the Blubberfile here.

 ## API usage